-

 There are two qualification models: (i) simple qualification model and (ii) complex qualification model or selection system.

-Under the first system, the simple system, all interested parties that comply with the minimum technical and financial criteria set forth in the tender documents shall be invited to participate and submit their bids.
+Under the simple system, all interested parties that comply with the minimum technical and financial criteria set forth in the tender documents shall be invited to participate and submit their bids.

 The minimum technical capacity criteria must be adequate to the nature of the services object of the contract to be signed, describing situations, qualities, characteristics or other factual elements related, namely [Article 165(1) of the PCC]: